AggelosGks/Stable-Allocation/README.md

-For further information regarding this project please read the "Stable_Allocation" pdf file.
+For further information regarding this project please read the "Stable_Allocations" pdf file.